chdsbd/kodiak/docs/docs/billing.md

 ## Create Subscription

-> For GitHub organizations you must have an "Owner" role to create a subscription.

 1. Login to the Kodiak dashboard at https://app.kodiakhq.com
 2. Choose the account you wish to modify from the account switcher
 3. Select "Usage & Billing" from the sidebar